Emergency situation

 • sale_price, offer price.

-• stock, stock count.
+• stock, stock quantity.

 • name, description, meta_title, meta_description.